Getting started—Benchmarking an algorithm (generating data) with Python

 cocopp.main(observer.result_folder + ' bfgs!'); # re-run folders look like "...-001" etc

 The benchmarking data are written to a subfolder in the exdata folder (see also here).
-The last line postprocesses the obtained data and compares the result with BFGS (see also Getting started—Analysing and comparing results (postprocessing)).
+The last line postprocesses the obtained data and compares the result with BFGS (see also Getting started—Analysing and comparing results (postprocess)).
 The resulting figures and tables can be browsed from the file ./ppdata/index.html.

 For running the benchmarking in several batches a somewhat expanded example example_experiment_complete.py can be found in this subfolder.